 - There are hissing or bubbling noises coming from your AC unit

 - Your air conditioner blows hot air in the afternoon but colder air at night

 A refrigerant leak is not something you can fix yourself.
 You need to hire a licensed HVAC repairman to get the job done.

 Disconnected or Leaky Air Ducts

 Do you perform regular maintenance on your home HVAC system?
-If not, then maybe your central air conditioner is blowing out hot air because your condenser is dirty.
-Without regular maintenance, dirt and debris build up around your condenser.
+If not, maybe your central air conditioner is blowing out hot air because your condenser is dirty.
+Without regular maintenance, dirt, and debris build up around your condenser.
 As a result, your condenser won’t be able to remove the heat from your home.
 Therefore, it will flow back into your house.

 Electrical problems with the outdoor unit of a central air conditioner may prevent it from cooling the air.
 Yet, your indoor unit will still do its job of blowing out whatever air it has.
 Thus, it will blow out warmer air that the outdoor unit failed to cool.
 Try resetting your circuit breaker or fuse.
 If the problem persists, you need professional help from a licensed electrician.